geekay2015/CarND-LaneLines-P1/writeup_gk.md

 ### Reflection

-### 1. My Approach to the Lane line Detection for Self Driving Cars.
+### My Approach to the Lane line Detection for Self Driving Cars.

 I developed a simple Lane Detection pipeline using the below algorithms/libraries-
-##1.
-Python 3.5, Jupyter Notebook
-##2.
-OpenCV Package - For Computer Vision Algorithms
+* OpenCV Package - For Computer Vision Algorithms
-##3.
-NumPy Package  - For doing scientifc computation
+* NumPy Package  - For doing scientifc computation
-##4.
-SciPy Package  - For doing scientifc computation
+* SciPy Package  - For doing scientifc computation
-##5. matplotlib     - A Python 2D plotting library
+* matplotlib     - A Python 2D plotting library
-##5. pyplot         - for interactive plot generation
+* pyplot         - for interactive plot generation
-##6.
-Gaussian blur  - Image processing Algorithm using Gaussian Function
+* Gaussian blur  - Image processing Algorithm using Gaussian Function
-##7.
-Canny          - is an edge detection algorithm
+* Canny          - is an edge detection algorithm
-##8.
-Hough transform- An  algorithm to identify location of lane lines on the Road
+* Hough transform- An  algorithm to identify location of lane lines on the Road
-##9.
-Linear regression - TO find the best relationship between a group of lane points
+* Linear regression - TO find the best relationship between a group of lane points

 Below are the steps in my Lane Detection Pipeline.
 ##1.
 Image cleanup and noise removal